Article

 The derelict L-shaped pier in Cardwell Bay does not appear on maps produced prior to World War II, indicating that it was purpose built by the Admiralty to service warships at anchor in the Firth of Clyde.
 After the war, it was used as an overnight mooring place for Admiralty boats, and as a terminal for liberty boats from the US submarine base in the Holy Loch.
 A concrete building on the west corner of the pier served as the station for the Gourock section of the USN shore patrol, responsible for ensuring those on liberty did not become too rowdy.
 Adjacent to the station, a line of bus-type shelters ran along the pier, protecting the sailors from the Scottish weather while they waited to return to their base.
 The metal frame of one shelter still stands to the east of the shore patrol building, and can be seen in the photographs.
 A wooden hut, painted grey, stood on the concrete jetty leading to the pier, and was the office of the MoD police responsible for pier security, and can be seen in the photographs.

-Abandoned by the Admiralty in the late 1980s, the absence of any care and maintenance has seen the pier has fall into serious disrepair, with the link section to the jetty now little more than a line of posts in the water.
+Abandoned by the Admiralty in the late 1980s, the absence of any care and maintenance has seen the pier has fall into serious disrepair, with the link section to the jetty becoming little more than a line of posts in the water.

 Taggart connection